natashadsilva/os-sample-python/README.md

--# Streams REST Data Viewer Application
+# Streams REST Data Viewer Application

+This is a demo Python web app that displays streaming data from any Streams job running as a service in Cloud Pak for Data.
+Tuples sent to the `EndpointSink` operator are continuously retreived and updated in a table.

+See [this blog post](https://ibm.biz/streams-job-service) for details about this feature.

 ## Run locally: